-The NSW Child Death Review Team (CDRT) reviews the deaths of children in NSW.
-The purpose of the CDRT is to prevent and reduce child deaths.
-In February 2011, the NSW Ombudsman became the Convenor of the CDRT.
-In addition to the Convenor, the CDRT consists of the Commissioner for Children and Young People; the Community and Disability Services Commissioner; representatives from the Departments of Family and Community Services, Health, Education and Communities, Attorney General and Justice, the NSW Police Force, and Office of the NSW Coroner; and individuals with expertise in relevant fields, particularly healthcare, child protection and research methodology.
-Staff from the Ombudsman’s office provide support and assistance to the Team in the exercise of its functions.
-The CDRT:
+The NSW Ombudsman is the CDRT Convenor.
+The NSW Advocate for Children and Young People and the Community and Disability Services Commissioner are ex-officio members.
+Other members are appointed by the Minister, and include representatives from the Departments of Communities and Justice (child protection and disability), Health, Education, Attorney General and Justice, NSW Police, and the Office of the NSW Coroner, together with independent individuals with expertise in relevant fields, particularly healthcare, forensic pathology and research methodology.
+Staff from the Ombudsman’s office provide support and assistance to the CDRT in the exercise of its functions.

 - maintains a register of child deaths in NSW;

 - classifies deaths in the register according to cause, demographic criteria and other relevant factors, and identifies trends and patterns in relation to those deaths;

 - undertakes research that aims to help prevent or reduce the likelihood of child deaths, and to identify areas requiring further research; and

 - makes recommendations as to legislation, policies, practices and services for implementation by government and non-government agencies and the community to prevent or reduce the likelihood of child deaths.

 The CDRT is required to report to the NSW Parliament about its work and activities.